aptos-foundation/AIPs/TEMPLATE.md

 (Please give a temporary file name to your AIP when first drafting it, AIP manager will assign a number to it after reviewing.)

-(Please leave the questions in the "quote box" and provide your answer(s) directly below them, as opposed to removing the questions and providing an answer without context to the reader.)

-The additional context of the question being answered should be more helpful for the reader to understand.)
+(Please leave the questions in the "quote box" and provide your answer(s) directly below them, as opposed to removing the questions and providing an answer without context to the reader.
+Including the question being answered as additional context should be very helpful for the reader to understand.)

 ## Summary